 Milano in one day is possible, with the right itinerary you will be able to don’t miss the popular sightseeing.
 Most of the visitors known just a few things about Milan.
 The top landmarks of Milan are for sure the Cathedral and the Gallery, but Milan has to offer more.

 Milan 1-day Itinerary Map | How to visit Milan in one day

 This is our highlight from Milan.
 Plan your Milan itinerary head, without stress yourself more to reach places that are far each other.
 With our Milan Walking Tour Map, you can discover the best sightseeing in Milan in less time.
 This is a great way to save time and organize better your Milan one day Tour.

 This list holds just the very best things to do in Milan.
 It is worth to be visited even if just like a trip for one day in Milan.
 We have been discovering Milan on our amazing trip to Northern Italy.

 Milan is one of the most impressive cities in Italy.
 It is also for many the second Capital of Italy, because of the thriving economy and the fashion shows that take place in the city every year.
-Milan will host the 2026 edition of the Winter Olympic Games, together with Cortina D’Ampezzo, one of the best Italian ski resorts area close to the city.
+Milan will host the Winter Olympic Games 2026, together with Cortina D’Ampezzo, one of the best Italian ski resorts area close to the city.

 Not just the main tourist attractions in your of Milan in 1 day, also some hidden spot of Milan.
 Treating Milan as a day trip is possible.
 Thanks to the International airports of Malpensa and Bergamo, Milano is reachable from all the most important cities in Europe.
 It is also really cheap.
 Milan is the perfect getaway for a typical Italian holiday.
 Eat your gelato in front of the Cathedral, for the best picture of the perfect Italian way.

-10 Places to visit in Milan in 1 day
+10 places to visit in Milan on 1 day

 Milano in one day